karlwilcox/website-build/reviews/movies/_posts/2025-10-10-woman-in-cabin-10.md

 title: "Woman in Cabin 10"
 prefix: "The"
 network: "Netflix"
-teaser: ""
 tags:
   - "norway"
 ---

-Keira Knightley just doesn’t know when to shut up on board an astonishingly ugly super yacht (presumably Netflix didn’t b build it themselves hired it in from some existing billionaire, in which case they have absolutely no taste in interior decor).
+Keira Knightley just doesn’t know when to shut up on board an astonishingly ugly super yacht (presumably Netflix didn’t build it themselves but hired it in from some existing billionaire, in which case they have absolutely no taste in interior decor).